 Since the early twentieth century, at least ten Supreme Court cases have directly addressed the issue of patent-eligible subject matter.

-Cases (since the Supreme Court’s Alice decision in 2014) where the Federal Circuit held that the claims were patent eligble—the court either determined that the claims where not directed to an abstract idea, or found an “inventive concept"—are listed below.
+Listed below are cases (since the Supreme Court’s Alice decision in 2014) where the U.S. Court of Appeals for the Federal Circuit held that the asserted claims were patent eligible—finding that the claims where not directed to an abstract idea, or that if so directed, the claims recited an “inventive concept.”